VirtualFIB/VirtualFIB/README.md

 ## How to install

-Liftout-Animator (LOA) builds on the Open-Source software Blender, which provides the toolbox to do 3D operations and full freedom to change anything.
+VirtualFIB builds on the Open-Source software Blender, which provides the toolbox to do 3D operations and full freedom to change anything.
 To install LA we first need to install blender:

 1. Download and install [Blender](https://www.blender.org/download/).
-This version was last tested on Blender version 2.91.2 but should be stable for future minor revisions.
+This version was last tested on Blender version 2.93.1 but should be stable for future minor revisions.

-2. Download .zip of LOA code from this repository.
+2. Download .zip of VirtualFIB code from this repository.

 3. Install and run Blender, then click the blender icon in the top left toolbar and select Install Application Template